slack-ruby/slack-api-ref/README.md

 ### It needs an update!

-Usually our bot will take care of that within 24 hours.
+Usually our [cron](CRON.md) will take care of that within 24 hours.

 If you need to trigger an update right now, run `rake api:update`.
 To check if all specifications have a valid format, run `rake api:validate`.
 If all looks good, please create a pull request.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.

 ### Usage